Sony Alpha A7R IV Review

 Where the A7R IV truly abounds is in terms of connectivity.
 This camera supports WiFi 802.11ac, Bluetooth 4.1 and NFC wireless standards.
 Bluetooth is used to communicate with a smartphone for remote control or to get location data to save with each image.
 Standalone Bluetooth, Infrared and Wired remote controls are all supported.
 There is a built-in FTP server in the camera too!
 Both USB-C and Micro USB connectors allow the camera to be connected to a computer, power the camera and charge the battery internally.

-Sony A7R IV Facts
+Sony A7R IV Highlights

 Sensor-Size: 36 x 24mm